 The Crossfit Games takes its act to Madison, Wisconsin for the first time, after nine years being based in Carson City, California.
 With it, Mathew Fraser and Katrin Davidsdottir look to defend their title of Fittest On Earth.

 The Men’s Competition

 Mat Fraser dominated the events last year, finishing ahead of second placed Ben Smith by an enormous 197 points.
-Their titanic duel was a talking point of 2015, but Fraser broke away with a series of astonishing performance in which he was not expected to perform as well as he did.
+Their titanic duel was a talking point of 2015, but Fraser broke away with a series of astonishing performances in which he was not expected to perform as well as he did.
 Such a dominance led to Sean Woodland famously exclaiming “What can’t this guy do?!” as Fraser won his heat of the Suicide Sprint, and placed 2nd in the event overall.